Home

 Kennebec County Soil & Water Conservation District

-Opening posted: August 26, 2022 Expires when suitable candidate is selected.
+Opening posted: Current 8/2024.
+Expires when suitable candidate is selected.

-The Kennebec County Soil and Water Conservation District seeks a motivated and energetic leader to serve as its part-time Executive Director to develop into a full time positionED Job Desc#8 8-26-22.
+The Kennebec County Soil and Water Conservation District seeks a motivated and energetic leader to serve as its Executive Director.
+May start part-time to develop into a full time position.

 Develop and contribute to conservation projects with current partners and help build a team of partnerships with a wide range of environmental professionals to promote natural resource stewardship.
 Flexible work schedule in the office, home, and field.